Eddie Robinson (basketball): NBL Canada

 On September 19, 2011, it was announced that Robinson had signed with the Halifax Rainmen of the National Basketball League of Canada for the 2011–12 season.
 However, he was placed in the injured reserve November 1.
 He played his first game with the Rainmen against the Oshawa Power on November 27, 2011.
 Robinson scored 18 points during his debut.
 He departed the team in January 2012.

 Big3

 In 2017, Robinson signed with the Killer 3's in Ice Cube's Big 3 Basketball League.

 Coaching

 As of February 2021, Robinson is a volunteer coach for the boys basketball team of Prince Andrew High School in Dartmouth, Nova Scotia.

 Personal life

-Robinson resides in Halifax with his wife Jillian and son.
-He settled into the area after playing for the Rainmen, got remarried and subsequently became a Canadian citizen; he is a dual citizen of Canada and the United States.
+Robinson lives in the Houston area with his wife Jillian and their two children.
+The couple previously lived in Halifax, Nova Scotia, where Robinson settled after playing for the Rainmen.
+He later became a Canadian citizen; he is a dual citizen of Canada and the United States.
 He splits his time between Halifax and Houston, Texas where his sisters as well as his three other children from a previous marriage live.